vadicamo/relevance-feedback/README.md

+#### Note: This project is currently being updated.
+Please check back in a few days for the latest updates!

 # Comparative Analysis of Relevance Feedback Techniques for Image Retrieval

 This GitHub repository contains the code to reproduce the comparison of four relevance feedback techniques: Rocchio, PicHunter$^\star$, Polyadic Query, and Linear Support Vector Machines.
 These techniques represent diverse strategies in relevance feedback, encompassing query vector modification, relevance probability estimation, adaptive similarity metrics, and classifier learning.